 How Much Do Casa Particulares Cost?

-The rooms themselves can be pretty sparse and some casas were definitely better than others, yet they were always clean & tidy.
-But it’s the people and the experience staying there (not the amenities) that really sets them apart.
+The rooms themselves can be pretty sparse and some casas were definitely better than others.
+Yet they were always clean & tidy.
+But it’s the people and the experience staying there (not the amenities) that really sets them apart from all other accommodation anywhere in the world.
 All of the casas we stayed at did have hot water showers, air-conditioner, and a private bathroom.

 Personal refrigerators with minibars also come standard.
 Expect to pay $1 CUC for a small bottle of water and $2 CUC for a beer or soda.
 Casas will also cook for you and it is almost customary to eat breakfast there.
 Breakfasts are an additional $5 CUC per person, which usually consists of huge portions, heavy on fresh fruit, and of course, Cuban coffee.

 Dinner is usually available at casas too.
 This ranges from $10-$15 CUC per person and you can count on a delicious, home-cooked, and very filling meal.

 Book a Casa Particular in Advance or When You Arrive?

 We strongly suggest that you at least book your first casa particular prior to arriving to Cuba.
 Most of the popular casa particulares book up well in advance, so don’t delay in making your arrangements if you have a special place in mind.

 Once you get to Cuba, at each casa particular that you stay at, you can ask the person there to phone a subsequent casa in the destination that you’re traveling to next.
 Come prepared with your own listing or have them suggest a place for you.
 This method worked extraordinarily well for us.
 We often put the fate of our next casa in the hands of our current casa host.
 We were always very happy with their recommendation.